 To prevent claims, MSIA has contracted with Kennan & Associates to create an Injury and Illness Prevention Program (IIPP) for safety and loss control services.
-York Risk Services provides third-party claims administration.
+Sedgwick provides third-party claims administration.

 The MSIA’s insurance coverages and self-insured retention (SIR) are as follows for the Workers’ Compensation Program: